projectriff/projectriff.io/docs/v0.4/invokers/node.md

 sidebar_label: Node.js
 ---

-JavaScript functions will be invoked using a [Node Function Invoker](https://github.com/projectriff/node-function-invoker) that is provided by riff when building the function.
+JavaScript functions are invoked using a [Node Function Invoker](https://github.com/projectriff/node-function-invoker) that is provided by riff when building the function.

 The _Node Function Invoker_ provides a host for functions consisting of a single [Node.js](https://nodejs.org/) module.
 It accepts HTTP requests, invokes the function for each request, and sends the function's output to the HTTP response.

 ## Authoring a function

-At runtime, the node function invoker will `require()` the target function module.
+At runtime, the node function invoker uses `require()` to load the target function module.
 This module must export the function to invoke.

 ```js
 // square